geemus/notes/books/raw/common_knowledge.md

 - Names matter.
 For some "lessons learned" meant mistakes and this created friction.
 Even the "management" in knowledge management feels loaded.
 Focus on a term that signifies what is to be accomplished, rather than the kind/type/quality of knowledge to be shared.
 Better yet, focus on the outcome rather than the process. ie "Lessons Learned Database" vs "Peer Assist".
 - Common knowledge is the knowledge employees learn from doing the organization's tasks.
 The "know how" rather than "know what" which is often unique to a particular organization which can provide competitive advantage because it is not equally available to competitors.
 It is also common because across the organization, many people have similar know how.
 Distinct from information, knowledge always links information to it's application in action in a specific setting.
 - The book seeks to gather lessons learned about doing lessons learned.
+- It is critical to develop multiple approaches for transfer, even if one is very successful.
+- Three major shifts in how we think about knowledge:
+  - Shift from thinking that experts are the primary source to thinking that everyone has useful knowledge.
+There may not be authoritative sources, so ground truth may need to be relied upon.
+  - Shift from thinking of knowledge as residing with individuals to embedded in a group or community.
+This can be problematic at organizations that focus reward/incentive at the individual level.
+  - Shift from thinking of knowledge as a stable commodity to thinking of it as dynamic and ever changing.
+Dynamic view conceives of knowledge as a temporary explanation used to guide action.
+This moves from something like a warehouse metaphor to one of flowing water.
+- Critical Elements for Integrating Systems:
+  - The relationship between the knowledge to be transferred and the larger goals of the unit or organization.
+  - The specific population the system targets.
+  - The specific benefit the target population receives from participating.
+  - How the system is monitored.
+  - Who has specific responsibilities for knowledge transfer.
+  - The control of the system.
+- Getting Started Building an Integrated System:
+  - Select a unit that has an interest in knowledge sharing.
+  - Establish a steering committee.
+Not about the nitty-gritty of operating the system, but instead making policy, articulating objectives and gathering resources.
+  - Conduct a knowledge assessment.
+Include internal and external participants to gain perspective.
+Should provide information to steering committee to help guide their decisions.
+  - Establish the framework for knowledge transfer.
+Should guide steering committee planning while being tailored to specifics of the organization.
+  - Identify an organizational goal and corresponding knowledge component.
+  - Identify the appropriate transfer process for each type of knowledge.
+  - Locate current informal systems that can be enhanced.
+  - Identify resources.
+  - Develop an integrated system for knowledge transfer.

 ## Myths